protocol/beyond-bitswap/testbed/testbed/README.md

 testground-redis
 ```

-* Using the Jupyter Notebook: To run an experiment using the Notebook, run the first cell, and it will be kind of straightforward to you how to run a process the results.
+* Using the Jupyter Notebook: To run an experiment using the Notebook, run the first two cells, and it will be kind of straightforward to you how to run a process the results.
 All the results are collected in `./scripts/results`.

 * Directly through Testground: In the end this testbed are just a bunch of Testground testplans so you can use Testground to run experiments manually.
 Check [the docs](https://docs.testground.ai/v/master/running-test-plans) to learn how to do this.
 We currently only support single runs, in the future we will also support composite-files.
 If you run through Testground you wil have to collect the results manually.